clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \ask Our binary traits have only two states: 1 (present) or 0 (absent).
 What are the four possible *state transitions* a trait can go through from one generation to the next?
 \end{itemize}

 Let's associate probabilities with our state transitions.
 We'll call these state transition probabilities $\qzz$, $\gain$, $\qoo$ and $\loss$.\footnote{In a continuous-time Markov model, we speak of transition \textit{rates}.
-However, for now it's okay to think of them as transition probabilities.} Because of the Markov assumption, the transition probabilities depend only on the state of a trait in the last generation.
+However, for now it's okay to think of them as transition probabilities.} The subscripts indicate what state transition the probability is associated with.
+E.g. $\gain$ is the probability of a trait to go from absent (0) to present (1) over the course of one generation.
+Because of the Markov assumption, the transition probabilities depend only on the state of a trait in the last generation.

-Note that we don't *know* the state transition parameters yet, we'll just assume that they're there.
 Savage et al. speak of a gain rate and a loss rate.
-The gain rate corresponds to $\gain$ and the loss rate to $\loss$.
+The *gain rate* corresponds to the probability of acquiring a trait, the loss rate corresponds to the probability of losing a trait.

 \begin{itemize}
-\askstar Savage et al. write that the gain and loss rate are the only two parameters of the model.
-Can you express $\qzz$ and $qoo$ in terms of the gain and loss rate?
+\ask Which of our state transition probabilities ($\qzz$, $\gain$, $\qoo$ or $\loss$) corresponds to the gain rate and which one corresponds to the loss rate?
 \end{itemize}

+Note that we don't *know* the state transition probabilities yet, we'll just assume that they're there.
+We call such unknown quantities the *parameters* of a model.
+Note that Savage et al. write that the gain and loss rate are the only two parameters of the model, while we just identified *four* parameters.

+\begin{itemize}
+\askstar Can you express $\qzz$ and $qoo$ in terms of the gain ($\gain$) and loss ($\loss$) rate?
+\end{itemize}

 * Create a phylogenetic tree of our toy data
 * Observe how we don't know the states of a trait at non-leaf nodes
 * Calculate the likelihood of the model under given parameters and a given evolutionary history (state at non-leaf nodes)
 * Use R to plot a 3D likelihood surface (along the dimensions of gain and loss)
 * Find the maximum likelihood solution for Q

+\begin{itemize}
+\askstar What is the difference between a statistical universal and a non-statistical universal?
+\askstar Are there absolute universals in music?
+\end{itemize}

 \begin{equation*}
 Q = \left(